User Manual – Tempest Clock

 9. Advanced 3 period time controls made simple: just set it as you'd say it.

-Set Tempest's highlight color to match your luxury backgammon board, your colorful chess set, your othello board, your outfit, your country's flag, your team colors, your outfit or your mood.
+Set both of Tempest's highlight colors to match your luxury backgammon checkers, your colorful chess set, your othello board, your outfit, your country's flag, your team colors, your outfit or your mood.
 Tempest is the only customizable game clock that can do this!
-Have fun!
+Tap any two: one for the left player, and one for the right player (Of course, you can pick the same color for both players too).

 11. Digital or 'Adaptive Analog' Display